 Colombia 'hungry' for Copa America glory: Rodriguez

-Charlotte: James Rodriguez heaped praise on his teammates after 10-man Colombia clinched a 1-0 victory over Uruguay to book a place in the Copa America final.
+Charlotte: James Rodriguez heaped praise on his teammates after 10-man Colombia clinched a 1-0 victory over Uruguay to extend their 28 game unbeaten streak and book a place in the Copa America final.

+Colombia is headed to Miami Gardens to play Argentina in the Grand Final at Hard Rock Stadium on Monday while Uruguay will stay in Charlotte to play Canada at Bank of America Stadium on Sunday to determine third place.
+Rodriguez provided his sixth assist of the tournament - a Copa America record - when his in-swinging cross was headed in by Jefferson Lerma in the 39th minute.

 "Credit should go to all of our players," the former Real Madrid midfielder said.
 "It wasn't easy after we went down to 10 men, but we did a phenomenal job to hold on.
 When you are driven and happy things are a lot easier."